1871fotc/fotc/docs/about/data.md

 Currently we have published our **[Biography Index](../bios/index.md)**.

-We are inspired by the works of others, including:
+We are inspired by the works of others who share and create with open data, including:

 - [Visualising linked data from 'A biographical record of Queensland women', 1939](https://www.slq.qld.gov.au/blog/visualising-linked-data-biographical-record-queensland-women-1939) by the State Library of Queensland - Our initial inspiration for exploring linked data.
 - [Loud Numbers](https://anchor.fm/loudnumbers/episodes/The-End-of-the-Road-e131bnl) and [Sonic Pi](https://sonic-pi.net).
 What could Toowong Cemetery sound like?